dilshankarunarathne/docker-notes/README.md

 We can list all the content of a directory and instead of printing it, we could redirect the output to a file.
 `ls -l /etc > etc_dir.txt` will output the content of the `/etc` directory to `etc_dir.txt`.

 In the same way, there is a redirection operator to redirect the standard input `<`.
-`echo "Hello World" < file1.txt` will output `Hello World` to the standard input.